Asabeneh/30-Days-Of-Python/042_day_tcp_clients_and_servers/practice/solutions.md

 # Solution route

-Compare your solution against the acceptance criteria, not against a particular spelling.
-A strong solution explains its contract, tests its failure path, and states what it cannot prove.
+Use the exercise numbers in order.
+Compare your implementation with the requested artifact and acceptance behavior.
+A strong solution explains its input contract, keeps failure visible, includes a negative test, and states a limitation.